Estimated reading time: 6 minutes

 Anatomy of the Crested Gecko Body

 The skin of the crested gecko has fine and smooth scales but is very durable.
-The skin needs to be durable since crested geckos they stay close to and rub again tree bark with their skin.
+The skin needs to be durable since crested geckos stay close to and rub again tree bark with their skin.

 Crested geckos can change color depending on different factors like temperature, lighting, and humidity in their environment.
 This is called “firing up”.
 So, the color of the skin and the pattern may become darker (fired up) or lighter (fired down).